fnproject/docs/fdks/fdk-java/examples/regex-query/README.md

 ## Code walkthrough

 The entrypoint to the function is specified in `func.yaml` in the `cmd` key.
-This is set to be `com.fnproject.fn.examples.RegexQuery::query`.
+This is set to be `com.example.fn.RegexQuery::query`.
 The class containing the function is shown below: